WRITERS' STUFF

 I'm often asked for advice on the best software and other kit for writers.
 Basically, it's whatever works for you.
 Seriously.
 People have written with needles on bars of soap in prison, and on paper bags with stubs of pencil when in extreme poverty, so lack of fancy equipment is no excuse for not writing.
 But it's a very individual thing, and all I can tell you is what works for me.

 A general point before I start.
-I'm old and I've earned my living as a writer in one form or another for fifty years.
-When I'm critical of technology, it's not because I'm old and don't understand it – the IT you young 'uns rely on was mostly developed by even older folks, at least one generation before mine – but because I do understand it all too well and I've tested it to destruction.
+I'm old and I've earned my living as a writer in one form or another for more than fifty years.
+When I'm critical of technology, it's not because I'm old and don't understand it – the IT you young 'uns rely on was mostly developed by my mother's generation – but because I do understand it all too well and I've tested it to destruction.
 My conclusion: changes in technology are not necessarily for the better (except for shareholders and IT execs) and "progress" can be a bad thing.
 Quite a few of the innovations I've seen in my working life actually make some tasks harder and slower, mainly because they're a poor fit for the human brain and body, which ain't adapting any time soon.
 If I'm elected as Dictator of the World, I pledge to jail every developer who puts novelty (especially visual novelty) before functionality.
 I also have punitive policies awaiting web designers.
 Form follows function, kiddies.
 It's as true for you as it was for Bauhaus.
 Take your dark mode and ultra-fast transition slideshows and shove them where it makes your eyes water.

 Anyway… having got all that off my chest, I swear by: